 Home Tesla Charger Not Charging Fast

 The speed with which your Tesla charges depends on a variety of factors.
-To start with, each model of Tesla has its own maximum charge speed, with the Model X charging the slowest as of this writing.
+To start with, each model of Tesla has its own maximum charge speed, with the Model 3 charging the fastest as of this writing.
 Another major factor is the maximum output of your circuit breaker.
 If you’re experiencing slow charging speeds, it may be because your circuit breaker’s maximum output falls short of your Tesla’s onboard charging capabilities.
 It may also be the case that your circuit breaker is operating near capacity, and thus it cannot dedicate sufficient power toward charging your Tesla.
 If your charging needs are not being met even with a Level 2 Tesla wall charger installed, the experts at TCA can help!

 TCA Electric: Vancouver’s Home Tesla Charger Experts!

 The TCA team has provided home EV charging solutions for many folks all throughout Vancouver.
 This includes expertise in every home Tesla charger, which offer some of the best charging speeds and convenient features available on the market.
 If you’re experiencing a problem with your home Tesla charger, the licensed and qualified electricians at TCA Electric are here to help!
 Whether it’s a hardware issue, faulty installation, or poor charging speeds, we can address any issues you may be experiencing.
 Contact us to schedule a professional consultation with one of our highly experienced EV charging electricians.